Home Resources Blog

 To identify the causes of dead stock in your business, start by analyzing inventory levels based on investment value, shelf life and turnover rates.
 Then use sales data and an inventory management system to refine order quantities.
 Understanding why stock becomes obsolete helps you to tailor your purchasing strategy to prevent future dead stock.

-Monitor and prevent future dead stock
+Monitor and prevent future obsolete inventory

 Many businesses have dead stock because of poor inventory management purchasing practices, and a lack of real-time data.
 Investing in inventory management software with real-time tracking will allow you to better monitor stock levels, demand fluctuations and reorder points.